reactjs/react.dev/content/docs/typechecking-with-proptypes.md

   name: PropTypes.string
 };
 ```

+In this example, we are using a class component, but the same functionality could also be applied to the so-called stateless or functional components.

 `PropTypes` exports a range of validators that can be used to make sure the data you receive is valid.
 In this example, we're using `PropTypes.string`.
 When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
 For performance reasons, `propTypes` is only checked in development mode.